 Free & Empowered to Fight COVID

-During COVID-19, in the Freed Kamlari Development Forum’s first months of independence from NYF, the Tharu community in western Nepal has faced new challenges.
+During COVID-19, in the Freed Kamlari Development Forum’s first months of independence from Nepal Youth Foundation (NYF), the Tharu community in western Nepal has faced new challenges.
 Because all Tharu communities live along the Nepal-India border, many young Tharu people support their families through work in Indian agricultural or factory jobs.
 When the pandemic began, these young people were sent away without work, and those without their own farmland have been unable to provide for themselves in the months since.
 Many small business owners in the region have had to shutter their stalls and workshops to comply with social distancing requirements.
 The economic impacts of ongoing border closures and travel restrictions threaten to harm the health and education of each family.

 Fortunately, with their home-grown NGO established in the area, these communities have been surviving the pandemic together.

 Early in the lockdown, the FKDF and our Ankur Counseling Center coordinated to mobilize the trained peer counselors within the Freed Kamlari community.
 These women were able to reach out by phone to individuals in their villages, providing emotional support and problem-solving guidance wherever possible.

 Through their 47 locally operated co-ops, savings groups, and self-help groups, the FKDF has also been able to provide emergency financial relief to families.
 Twenty years ago, the kamlari practice seemed like the only way for families to pay back the predatory debts accrued in times like these, and sky-high interest rates made those debts nearly impossible to overcome.
 Agricultural co-ops and financial savings groups run by the community ensure such a thing can never happen again.
 Now, the Tharu people can provide each other with timely support and manageable interest rates designed to promote financial success in their communities.